pudly/schmopera-hugo/content/articles/star-opera-singers-timeefficient-or-just-late-to-rehearsal.md

 date = "2017-03-09T18:08:00+01:00"
 lastmod = "2017-03-10T11:53:00+01:00"
 publishDate = "2017-03-10T11:47:00+01:00"
-slug = "star-opera-singers-timeefficient-or-just-late-to-rehearsal"
-title = "Star opera singers: time-efficient, or just late to rehearsal?"
+short_description = "With the few exceptions of singers who are stepping back into a production they've already rehearsed, with the same cast and conductor, it seems as though companies are willing to offer their audiences a lesser production in favour of having a famous name onstage.
+And maybe it's a profitable trade-off.
+It just feels...not right." slug = "star-opera-singers-timeefficient-or-just-late-to-rehearsal" title = "Star opera singers: time-efficient, or just late to rehearsal?"
 +++